 Jan.
 25-Feb.
-11, 2011 — Egyptians stage nationwide demonstrations against nearly 30 years of Mubarak's rule.
+11, 2011 — Egyptians stage nationwide demonstrations against the rule of President Hosni Mubarak.
 Hundreds of protesters are killed as Mubarak and his allies try to crush the uprising.

 Feb.
-11 — Mubarak steps down and the military takes over.
+11 — Mubarak steps down and turns power over to the military.
 The military dissolves parliament and suspends the constitution, meeting two key demands of protesters.

 Nov.
 28, 2011-Feb 15, 2012 — Egypt holds multistage, weekslong parliamentary elections.
 In the lawmaking lower house, the Muslim Brotherhood wins nearly half the seats, and ultraconservative Salafis take another quarter.
 The remainder goes to liberal, independent and secular politicians.
 In the largely powerless upper house, Islamists take nearly 90 percent of the seats.

 May 23-24, 2012 — The first round of voting in presidential elections has a field of 13 candidates.
-The Brotherhood's Mohammed Morsi and Ahmed Shafiq, the last prime minister under Mubarak, emerge as the top two finishers, to face each other in a runoff.
+Morsi and Ahmed Shafiq, the last prime minister under Mubarak, emerge as the top two finishers, to face each other in a runoff.

 June 14 — The Supreme Constitutional Court orders the dissolving of the lower house of parliament.